 The main thing is to decide how much time you are prepared to spend on managing your finances.
 But time spent should not be your only consideration.
 Who knows, you may even start enjoying actively managing your money once you get into it.

 Brokers can be avoided by opening your account at an execution only or internet broker and doing your own investment research with the help of newsletters, good books or following other great investors.

 However, in spite of all the negative news above there are still good brokers and funds to be found but you must just make an effort to find them.

 To help you take a look at my article About your stockbroker

-You just have to do your homework and, once you have decided what avenue to take, stick to your decision even if you have periods of under performance.
+You just have to do your homework and, once you have decided what you want to do, stick to your decision even if you have periods of under-performance.

 Your thinking about incentives analyst